oleg-shilo/cs-script.vscode/README.md

 # CS-Script - VSCode Extension (CS-Script.VSCode)

-Execution, debugging and editing C# scripts (powered by CS-Script engine) that target .NET and Mono (no .NET Core required).
+Execution, debugging and editing C# scripts (powered by CS-Script engine) that target .NET Core.
 A single C# file is all that is required to run the script. </br>

-This extension Intellisense support for VB.NET scripts is currently limited to Windows only.</br>
+This extension Intellisense support for VB.NET scripts is currently limited to Windows only and only if Mono hosting is enabled.</br>

+This extension depends on another VSCode extension "ms-dotnettools.csharp".
+Thus if these extensions are installed but function incorrectly please log error reports at their corresponding web sites.

 ---

-Note this extension depends on "ms-vscode.mono-debug" and "ms-dotnettools.csharp".
-Thus if these extensions are installed but function incorrectly please log error reports at their corresponding web sites.
-Read section "Minimal set of dependencies" for more details.
+Note, if you want to use this extension on Mono then you need to enable it by setting the following config values to `false`:
+  - cs-script.engine_run.dotnet
+  - cs-script.engine_debug.dotnet
+  - cs-script.engine_project.dotnet

+You will also need to install Mono and "ms-vscode.mono-debug" extension.

 ---